McDonald’s Australia’s 1000th Restaurant a Sustainability Flagship

-In December, McDonald’s Australia opened its 1000th store, and it’s celebrating by launching the first “green” Macca’s in Australia.
+McDonalds Australia opened its 1000th store in December, and it’s celebrating by launching the first “green” Macca’s in Australia.

 The green Macca’s is located in Melton, South Victoria, and this first-ever sustainability flagship McDonald’s features a stack of environmentally friendly elements including 100 per cent renewable energy, carbon-neutral McDelivery and a recycling centre for unwanted Happy Meal toys.